Breath as a resource

 • Meridian system work

-Breath therapy can be helpful for various symptoms.
-Here are some potential indications:
+Breath therapy can be helpful for various conditions.
+Here are some possible indications:

 • Respiratory disease